-NAME: Synovetin OA®
+NAME: Synovetin 0A®

-Tin (^{117m}Sn) stannic colloid in ammonium salt.
-It is supplied as a 2-8 mCi (74-296 MBq)/mL suspension for intra-articular (IA) injection.
+Tin ( $^{117m}$ Sn) stannic microparticles in saline solution.
+It is supplied as a 2-8 mCi ( $^{74}$ -296 MBq)/mL suspension for intra-articular (IA) injection.

 NET QUANTITY

 Vials contain a prescribed dose per dog to be administered on the treatment date.
 The prescribed dose is restricted by the treating facility's Radioactive Materials (RAM) license.
 Confer with the treating veterinarian to understand the treating facility's dose limit per dog.